influxdata/influxdata-operator/README.md

 Note : the gcp service account is `base64encoded`.

-There is a [helper script](scripts/create_gcs_sa.sh) that takes cares of creating a service account, granting the admin IAM role for the GCS bucket used for influxdb data, generating key in JSON, as well as outputing in a base64 encoded format.
+There is a [helper script](scripts/create_gcs_sa.sh) that takes cares of creating a service account, granting the admin IAM role for the GCS bucket used for influxdb data, generating key in JSON, as well as outputting in a base64 encoded format.

 ```
 apiVersion: v1